DoxaAI/tetris-getting-started/README.md

 First, clone this repository if you have not already done so.
 Then, you can start implementing your first agent by modifying the `play_move()` method of the agent in `submission/agent.py`.

 The current state of the Tetris board, `board`, is an argument to the `play_move()` method.
-You can use this object to access all the information you'll need to decide an action to take.
-You can take a look through the files in `submission/tetris` if you'd like to, but the most relevant information you'll need is:
+This object contains all the information you'll need to decide an action to take.
+Feel free to take a look through the files in `submission/tetris` if you'd like to, but the most relevant information you'll need is:

 - `board.board`: a 2D list containing the current state of the Tetris board.
 Please note there is an extra row at index `[0]` (the top of the board) that you can exclude from any algorithms you may write.
 This row serves as a buffer for rotations directly after pieces spawn.